RSI Indicator Divergence Setups

 RSI Divergence Example:

-Then using RSI indicator we check and analyze highs made and formed by the trading RSI, these are highs that are directly below the Chart points A & B.
+Then using RSI we check and analyze highs made and formed by the trading RSI, these are highs that are directly below the Chart points A & B.

 We then plot one line on the chart & another line on the RSI.